tc-seiko/tc-seiko.github.io/notes/the-mom-test.md

 title: 'The Mom Test'
 note-type: Book Notes
 layout: note
+head-title: 'The Mom Test by Rob Fitzpatrick (Book Notes)'
 ---

 [The Mom Test](http://momtestbook.com/), written by Rob Fitzpatrick, is a book on best practices for interviewing potential customers in connection with customer development.
 This post contains my personal notes from reading the book.